BriskenFinancials/use-case-template/cards/UC10000426-L-04-conduct-fit-to-standard-workshop-to-map-requirements-to-sap-mbc.md

 # Conduct Fit-to-Standard workshop to map requirements to SAP MBC

 Schedule a fit-to-standard workshop with all relevant stakeholders from the customers team.
 Review the customers requirements in detail and map them against sap mbc's standard capabilities.
-This enables: You will be able to confidently Schedule a fit-to-standard workshop with all relevant stakeholders from the customers team
+You will be able to confidently Schedule a fit-to-standard workshop with all relevant stakeholders from the customers team

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-04-top.png)